lhw-1/rgbd-pathfinder/README.md

 ---

-## Running the RGBD-Pathfinder
+## Running the Standalone RGBD-Pathfinder

-1. Copy the inputs into the `input/` directory.
+1. Copy the inputs into the `data/inputs/` directory.
 Currently, only images (.jpg / .png) ~~and ROS bag files (.bag)~~ are supported.
-2. Run the command `sh bin/run_demo.sh [IMAGE NAME WITH FILE EXTENSION]`.
+2. Run the command `sh bin/run_demo.sh [IMAGE NAME WITH FILE EXTENSION] [GOAL X-COORDINATE] [GOAL Y-COORDINATE]`.
-- E.g. `sh bin/run_demo.sh test.jpg`
+* E.g. `sh bin/run.sh test.jpg 100 100`
-- Yet to be implemented: `sh bin/run_demo.sh [IMAGE NAME WITH FILE EXTENSION] [Goal x-coordinate] [Goal y-coordinate]`
-3. The results will be stored in the `data/` directory once the script finishes running.
-The Depths Image can be found in the `data/DPT_output/` directory, the Segmentation Image can be found in the `data/M2F_output/` directory, and the Traversable Paths Image can be found in the `data/RGBDP_output/` directory.
+3. The results will be stored in the `data/rgbdp_outputs` directory once the script finishes running.

-Currently, the Goal Destination coordinates are randomly generated for testing purposes.
-Once the testing phase is over, the script will be modified to accommodate custom Goal Destinations.

-### Using different Mask2Former Models

-To use different Mask2Former models, make changes in `bin/init.sh` to the corresponding download link of your preferred model, and make changes in `bin/run.sh` to the model and configuration file to be used instead.
-Refer to [this guide](https://github.com/facebookresearch/Mask2Former/blob/main/GETTING_STARTED.md) for more information on the available models and corresponding configuration files.
+The repository also contains a [ROS Node version](https://github.com/lhw-1/rgbd-pathfinder/tree/main/src/pathfinder_rosnode/) that can be used in conjunction with ROS to issue commands to robotic agents as needed.

 ---

 ## What it currently does:

 The current script handles the following:
-- Conversion from RGB Image to Depth Image using DPT.
-- Conversion from RGB Image to Image Segmentation using the ADE20K model of the Mask2Former Segmentation Tool.
+- Conversion from RGB Image to Image Segmentation using the ADE20K model (default) of the Mask2Former Segmentation Tool.
 - Calculation of Traversable Paths inferred from the Image Segmentation, and Plotting the Paths accordingly onto the original RGB Image.
 - Instructions for the agent to follow according to the Traversable Paths, depending on the location of the Goal Destination relative to current position.

-Currently, pruning paths based on Depths / Obstacle Detection has not been implemented.
+Currently, additional pruning of possible traversable paths based on Depths / Obstacle Detection has not been implemented.

 ---